grantjbutler/fetchr/README.md

 ## Status

 `fetchr` is in a basic usable state.
-You can create a fetch request, assign an entity to it, assign a predicate, and then execute it to get results.
-Things that still need to be implemented include setting a fetch limit, setting sort descriptors, setting relationship paths for prefetching, setting which properties to fetch, and setting properties to group by.
+You can create a fetch request, assign an entity to it, assign a predicate, set sort descriptors, set relationship paths for prefetching, and then execute it to get results.
+Things that still need to be implemented include setting a fetch limit, setting which properties to fetch, and setting properties to group by.

 ## API